t2-project/modulith/README.md

 In a more real situation, a payment service would contact different payment providers, e.g. paypal or a certain credit institute based on which payment method a user chose.
 However, here the payment module knows only one payment provider and always contact that one.

-The default payment provider is the [Credit Institute Service](https://github.com/t2-project/creditinstitute).
+The default payment provider is the fake [Credit Institute Service](https://github.com/t2-project/creditinstitute).

 ### UI Module

 The UI module provides a simple website.
 It is based on the UI of the original [TeaStore](https://github.com/DescartesResearch/TeaStore) and implemented with JSP.
-The UI module communicates with the other modules directly, the REST endpoints provided by the other modules are not used by the UI.
+The UI module communicates with the other modules directly by inter-process communication.
+The REST endpoints provided by the other modules are not used.

+---

 ## HTTP Endpoints